C1earVision/Mobile-Store/README.md

-The project is hosted on this url https://phondizer.netlify.app/
+The project is hosted on this url https://phondizer.netlify.app/ this project was made using node version v18.17.1 and using any higher version might produce some porblems

 To run the project localy you have to first type: npm install in the terminal of both the Front-End and the Back-End folders then to open the back-end server type: npm start in the terminal of the Back-End folder.